Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

 This is useful if you want to check whether you have seen the reading in a previous card, to differentiate between similar kanjis, etc.

-By default, it searches for the kanji within the "Word" field, within "JP Mining Note" types.

 {{ img("kanji hover demo", "assets/ui/kanji_hover.gif") }}

-**Various Details:**

-* You may have noticed that some results are greyed out.
-    These represent words from cards that have not been reviewed yet.
-    Conversely, as non-greyed out results come from cards that you have already reviewed, they should represent words that you already know.

-* Pitch accents are shown when you hover over a particular word within the tooltip.
-You can change this to always be shown with {{ rto("tooltips.displayPitchAccent") }}.

-* If there are not enough results to display, the kanji is searched within the sentences of existing cards.

-* You can click on the word to open the specified card within Anki's card browser.

 ---